 The approximately 175 postdocs at the UC College of Medicine and Cincinnati Children’s Hospital Medical Center (CCHMC) make invaluable contributions to our biomedical and clinical research enterprises.

-In addition to intensive research training within their laboratory, postdocs have valuable opportunities for career development through participation in events organized by the UC Office of Graduate Education, in conjunction with the UC Postdoctoral Association, the CCHMC Office of Postdoctoral Affairs, and the Center for Enhancement of Teaching & Learning.
+In addition to intensive research training within their laboratory, postdocs have valuable opportunities for career development through participation in events organized by the UC Office of Graduate Education, in conjunction with the CCHMC Office of Postdoctoral Affairs and the Center for Enhancement of Teaching & Learning.

 Prospective Research Fellows